HarryVancao/MachineLearning/README.md

-# MachineLearning
+# Machine Learning

 A few simple machine learning algorithms implemented in MATLAB.
 Some data and example scripts are provided.